 Since its inception in 1963, the Robertson Davies Library at Massey College has developed special collections in the history of the book focusing on the technical aspects of the book arts including the history, practice and technique of printing, illustration, typography, graphic arts, papermaking and binding from the late 18th century through to the mid 20th century.

 The library’s holdings include examples of book production ranging from the 15th to the 20th century but focus on the 19th century as represented in its largest collection, the McLean collection, the base of which was originally acquired from Ruari McLean (1917-2006), a British book designer and published printing, typography and graphic design historian.
-The Ruari McLean collection is an excellent resource for the study of 19th century printing, publishers’ bindings, colour printing and other graphic processes of illustration and design, including wood-engraving, lithography and chromolithography.
-Augmenting this resource is a growing collection of type specimen books and printing manuals.
-Researchers can access detailed catalogue descriptions of items in the library’s collections through searching the University of Toronto Libraries online catalogue at http://www.library.utoronto.ca/home/.
+The Ruari McLean collection is an excellent resource for the study of 19th century printing, publisher’s bindings, colour printing and other graphic processes of illustration and design, including wood-engraving, lithography and chromolithography.

-In 1981, the Library was named for the Founding Master of the College, the Canadian novelist Robertson Davies, who had a particular interest in printing and the book arts and strongly supported the development of a library at Massey College.
+In 1981, the Library was named for the Founding Master, the Canadian novelist Robertson Davies, who had a particular interest in printing and the book arts and strongly supported the development of a library at Massey College.
 A special area of the library houses copies of most of the editions and translations of his work.

-The library is open 10 am-5 pm Monday through Friday, closed on all University statutory holidays and over Christmas at the end of the Massey College Term.
-It is also closed from mid-June to August 1st and closes at noon on Fridays between Victoria Day and Labour Day.
+The library is open by appointment only from 10 am-5 pm Monday through Thursday, closed on all University statutory holidays and over Christmas at the end of the Massey College Term.
+It is also closed over the summer from mid-June to the first week of August.